Purpose

 This Achievement Standard assesses the ability of ākonga to explore the importance of using sustainable practices, for both today’s and future generations, during the development of a design for a person, whānau, or community.

 Sustainable practice is an enduring competency which is integral to any design process.
-It is about applying sustainable practices during the development of the design to make sure sustainability is considered from the start of the outcome development.
+It is about applying sustainable practices during the development of the design to make sure sustainability is considered before a physical outcome is developed.

 Ākonga must include discussion of kaitiakitanga as they consider and apply these sustainable practices.
 This will help them to become more responsible designers and understand how their actions can affect the world around them.